chungvle/polymer-compo/README.md

   3. cd to the directory in #2, then run bower install
   4. add your API keys:
-    - flickr: edit flickr-service.html in the folder elements to add your flickr API key to the variable flickrKey
+    - flickr: edit flickr-service.html in the folder elements to add your flickr API key to the variable flickrKey.
+See [Flickr API] (https://www.flickr.com/services/api/misc.api_keys.html "Click for details on Flickr API") for more detail.
-    - youtube: edit youtube-service.html in the folder elements to add your youtube API key to the variable youtubeAPIKey
+    - youtube: edit youtube-service.html in the folder elements to add your youtube API key to the variable youtubeAPIKey.
+See [YouTube Data API] (https://developers.google.com/youtube/v3/getting-started "Click for details on YouTube Data API") for more detail.
   5. next, run polyserve
   6. finally, open a browser and type in the following url:
      - for the flickr demo: http://localhost:8080/components/PolymerCompo/demo/flickr.html